joshdschneider/phantom/README.md

 # Phantom

-AI that can use your computer alongside you.
+AI assistant for your desktop.
 This app was bootstrapped with [electron-react-boilerplate](https://github.com/electron-react-boilerplate).

 ## Starting Development